closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 To send information from the web app to the native app, you first attach a handler to the
 [`onMessage prop`](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Reference.md#onmessage)
-of the web view.
+of the `WebView`.
 This handler receives an event with a string data prop.
-The web view fires this event whenever the web app calls a global function provided by the web view: `window.ReactNativeWebView.postMessage`.
+The `WebView` fires this event whenever the web app calls a global function provided by the `WebView`: `window.ReactNativeWebView.postMessage`.

 So in React Native you'd create a web view component like this: